EstebanM-98/Project_Stochastic_cells/reporte.md

 # Problem 8.10, Sethna, on stochasticity in cell dynamics.

+# Important note: The documentation of the implemented functions as well as the code used can be found in the notebook of this repository.

 Stochastic cells (Biology, Computation)  Living cells are amazingly complex mixtures of a variety of complex molecules (RNA, DNA, proteins, lipids, . . . ) that are constantly undergoing reactions with one another.
 This complex of reactions has been compared to computation; the cell gets input from external and internal sensors, and through an intricate series of reactions produces an appropriate response.
 Thus, for example, receptor cells in the retina ‘listen’ for light and respond by triggering a nerve impulse.
 The kinetics of chemical reactions are usually described using differential equations for the concentrations of the various chemicals, and rarely are statistical fluctuations considered important.
 In a cell, the numbers of molecules of a given type can be rather small; indeed, there is (often) only one copy of the relevant part of DNA for a given reaction.
 It is an important question whether and when we may describe the dynamics inside the cell using continuous concentration variables, even though the actual numbers of molecules are always integers.